cran-task-views/NetworkAnalysis/NetworkAnalysis.md

 ## Exploratory Data Analysis

-`r pkg ("igraph")`, `r pkg ("sna")`, and `r pkg("manynet")` offer functions for a similar set of network-analytic and visualization operations, whereas `r pkg ("tidygraph")` is more limited.
+Moving to Exploratory Data Analysis (EDA), `r pkg ("igraph")`, `r pkg ("sna")`, and `r pkg("manynet")` offer functions for a similar set of network-analytic and visualization operations, whereas `r pkg ("tidygraph")` is more limited.
 However, some algorithms differ from each other and from those are some specialized packages for their implementation, speed, or defaults.

 ### General

 - `r pkg("tsna")` implements a number of methods for exploratory analysis and summaries of temporal networks in the `r pkg("networkDynamic")` representation.

+- Reletadly to EDA, `r pkg("NetworkDistance")` offers many measures to compute the distance between two networks based on centrality, continuous spectral densities, the Euclidean distance between the adjacency matrices' spectra, the Frobenius norm of edge-to-edge difference, exponential kernel matrices, graphons, the discrepancy between two binary networks for each edge (Hamming), a combines the local Hamming distance and the global Ipsen-Mikhailov distance, and the log of graph moments.

 ### Visualization